alexrutar/tpr/README.md

 2. [git](https://git-scm.com/), for managing version control.
 3. [fd](https://github.com/sharkdp/fd), for basic file system management.

-If you want to use the `tpr template` and `tpr remote` commands, you need
+If you want to use the `tpr init` and `tpr template` commands, you need

 4. [copier](https://copier.readthedocs.io/en/stable/), for template management.

 If you want to use the `tpr remote` command, you need:

-5. [yq](https://github.com/mikefarah/yq), for reading configuration files.
+5. The [github cli](https://cli.github.com/), for managing remote repositories.
-6. The [github cli](https://cli.github.com/), for managing remote repositories.
+6. [yq](https://github.com/mikefarah/yq), for reading configuration files.

 If you want to use the `tpr archive --bare` command, you may want the following additional dependency.